Facebook moves to target misinformation before election

 Posts with obvious misinformation on voting policies and the coronavirus pandemic will also be removed.
 Users can only forward articles to a maximum of five others on Messenger, Facebook’s messaging app.
 The company also will work with Reuters to provide official election results and make the information available both on its platform and with push notifications.

-After getting caught off-guard by Russia’s efforts to interfere in the 2016 election, Facebook, Google, Twitter and others companies put safeguards in place to prevent it from happening again.
+After being caught off-guard by Russia’s efforts to interfere in the 2016 U.S. presidential election, Facebook, Google, Twitter and others companies put safeguards in place to prevent it from happening again.
 That includes taking down posts, groups and accounts that engage in “coordinated inauthentic behavior” and strengthening verification procedures for political ads.
 Last year, Twitter banned political ads altogether.

 Zuckerberg said Facebook had removed more than 100 networks worldwide engaging in such interference over the last few years.